Updated October 27, 2021

 You have to be careful about the advice you follow when it comes to your credit —especially when building credit for the first time.
 Have you ever Googled for credit tips?
 If so, you probably discovered a tsunami of articles and ideas clamoring to show you the best ways to transform your credit situation.

-Perform a quick Google search and you will discover that there is no shortage of articles and ideas online clamoring to offer you tips and pointers about how to best manage your credit.
-You can find videos, podcasts, and even television shows from many self-proclaimed "gurus" who are quick to share their credit secrets with you.
-Add in the well meaning credit advice you may have received from your family, friends, and acquaintances and before long your head will be spinning with dozens of contradictory credit improvement strategies.
+From videos to podcasts, there are many “gurus” eager to share their credit secrets with you.
+Add in the well-meaning credit advice you may receive from family, friends, and acquaintances, and before long your head will be spinning with dozens of contradictory credit improvement strategies.

 Tip #1: Do Not Assume Anything

-You are entitled to a free copy of these reports every 12 months from AnnualCreditReport.com.
-You can also access your 3 credit reports and 3 scores (if they exist) via a variety of credit monitoring services, such as those featured on GreatCredit101.com.
-You should develop the habit now of checking your credit reports often.
-Although the Fair Credit Reporting Act does give you the right to expect accurate information to appear on your credit reports, it is up to you to monitor your those reports in order to ensure that they remain error-free.
+Develop the habit of checking your credit reports often.
+The Fair Credit Reporting Act (FCRA) gives you the right to expect accurate information to appear on your credit reports.
+Yet it’s up to you to monitor your your credit reports to ensure that they remain error-free.

 Tip #2: Establish Revolving Accounts

 After you check your three credit reports — and if they are indeed blank — you might consider opening a few positive credit accounts.
 Credit cards can potentially be a good place to start when you have zero established credit.

 Secured credit cards in particular tend to feature more lenient qualification standards compared with other financing options.
 Even with no credit or bad credit, you might be able to qualify for a secured credit card.
 Just be prepared to put down a security deposit (typically equal to the credit limit on your account).